afschmidt/plot-misc/README.md

 ```

-## Next steps...
+#### Validating the package

-After installation you might wish to try the `pytest` to confirm
+After installing the package from GitLab, you may wish to run the test
-everything is in working order.
+suite to confirm everything is working as expected:

 ```sh
 # From the root of the repository